Aller au contenu principal

 Eva Monroy, CEA-Grenoble

-Soffiane Haffouz, NRC Canada
+Sofiane Haffouz, NRC Canada

 Efficient utilization of light, both natural and artificial, is an essential goal of photonics technology.
 This session investigates photovoltaics and photonics applications in energy efficiency and manufacturing.
 Paper with novel results in the following topics will be considered: Materials, Characterization techniques, Numerical modeling, Advanced light management and spectral shaping, Devices including photovoltaics, LEDs, power converters, low power sensors, fuels generation, System architectures, Solar resource, and economics models, Converged bidirectional power and data and Agricultural adaptations.